Sections in this article

 | Third Phase | Sign after natal Moon | Gradual resolution, rebuilding, delayed rewards |

-The second phase is widely considered the most intense, as Saturn directly transits over the natal Moon.
-In Vedic astrology, the Moon represents the mind (manas), emotional stability, mother, and domestic life.
-Saturn, a planet of restriction and discipline according to the Phaladeepika of Mantreswara, pressing upon the Moon can manifest as anxiety, isolation, or a feeling of carrying unusually heavy responsibilities.
+The second phase is widely considered the most intense.
+This is when Saturn moves directly over your natal Moon.
+In Vedic astrology, the Moon represents the manas (your mind and emotional world), your mother, and your home life.
+When Saturn's heavy energy presses on the Moon, it can show up as anxiety, isolation, or the feeling of carrying unusually heavy responsibilities.

-Because Saturn completes a full zodiac cycle in approximately 29.5 years, most individuals experience two to three full Sade Sati cycles across a lifetime.
-Many elders in Vedic traditions note that each cycle tends to operate differently, shaped by one's evolving karma and life stage.
+Saturn completes one full trip around the zodiac in about 29.5 years.
+That means most people experience two to three full Sade Sati cycles in a lifetime.
+Many elders in Vedic traditions observe that each cycle feels different, shaped by where you are in life and what karma you carry at that point.

 How Sade Sati Affects Your Birth Chart